Bhagyashree15/ISAM-Projects/README.md

 # ISAM-Projects
-Contributed the Shopping Cart section of the Glamup women's Clothing website.
+Contributed my part to the Shopping Cart section of the Glamup women's Clothing website.
 Please find the link to the entire Project in the Youtube here

 https://www.youtube.com/watch?v=lnKt1Od1-qM